-The parties may modify these rules for disclosure and discovery by filing, before the close of standard discovery, a stipulated notice of extraordinary discovery and a statement signed by the parties and lawyers that the extraordinary discovery is necessary and proportional under Rule 26(b)(1) and that each party has reviewed and approved a discovery budget.
+(b) The parties may modify these rules limits and procedures for disclosure and discovery by filing, before the close of standard discovery and after reaching the limits of standard discovery imposed by these rules, a stipulated notice of extraordinary discovery and a statement signed by the parties and lawyers that the extraordinary discovery is necessary and proportional under Rule 26(b)(2) and that each party has reviewed and approved a discovery budget.
 Stipulations extending the time for or limits of disclosure or discovery require court approval if the extension would interfere with a court order for completion of discovery or with the date of a hearing or trial.